Ryan McHugh: Underage

 McHugh won an All-Ireland Vocational Schools Championship and captained the 2012 Donegal minor team.

-He played in the under-21 team that lost to Cavan in the 2013 Ulster final, though had been troubled by a calf injury beforehand.
+He played in the team that lost to Cavan in the 2013 Ulster Under-21 Football Championship final, though had been troubled by a calf injury beforehand.

-He also played on the under-21 team that lost to Cavan in the 2014 Ulster final.
+He also played in the team that lost to Cavan in the 2014 Ulster Under-21 Football Championship final.

 He played in the 2015 Ulster Under-21 Football Championship final loss to Tyrone.

 Jim McGuinness: 2012–14

 Jim McGuinness drafted McHugh into his senior squad ahead of the 2013 season, with Donegal the defending All-Ireland champions.
 Colm Keys of the Irish Independent named him as the third of his "ten young guns aiming to fire in the league" ahead of the 2013 National Football League.

 McHugh made his senior competitive debut in a home game against Down in the 2013 National Football League on 9 February 2013.
 He made his senior championship debut against Down as well later that year in June.
 Photographs of him appeared in the media the following day.

-McHugh won his first Ulster Senior Football Championship in 2014, scoring one point as Donegal defeated Monaghan in the final.
+McHugh won his first Ulster Senior Football Championship title in 2014, scoring one point as Donegal defeated Monaghan in the final.

-McHugh propelled himself onto the national stage with a 2–2 blitz of All-Ireland champions Dublin in the 2014 semi-final meeting at Croke Park on 31 August.
+McHugh propelled himself onto the national stage with a 2–2 blitz of All-Ireland SFC title holder Dublin in the 2014 semi-final meeting at Croke Park on 31 August.
 Man of the match in that game, McHugh described himself as "fortunate" to have scored his two goals.
 His brother Mark left him to the bus that morning, then sat by "and watched as [Ryan McHugh] became a household name in one afternoon".
 Donegal qualified for the 2014 All-Ireland Senior Football Championship Final but lost to Kerry by a single score, with Colm McFadden striking the goalpost to the left of goalkeeper Brian Kelly in the third minute of stoppage time.
-In October 2014, McHugh was named as that year's All Stars Young Footballer of the Year.
+In October 2014, McHugh was named as that year's GAA/GPA Young Footballer of the Year.